pontem-network/aptos-core/developer-docs-site/docs/guides/building-your-own-wallet.md

 # Building Your Own Wallet

-In order to allow for Aptos' wallet interoperability, the following is required:
+In order to allow for Pont' wallet interoperability, the following is required:
 1. Mnemonics - a set of words that can derive account private keys
 2. dApp API - entry points into the wallet to support access to identity managed by the wallet
 3. Key rotation - handling both the relationship around mnemonics and the recovery of accounts in different wallets